-- 1. Feed extra cable back into the neck tube. - 2.
+- 1. Feed any extra cable back into the treadmill fairing. - 2.
 Tilt the control console backward (toward yourself) until the tab on the top edge of its back plate slides along the top edge of the console mount and the screw holes align properly. - 3.
-Insert the four %-inch flat head screws through the holes in the console mount and thread them into the holes in the back plate on the console.
-Partially tighten the screws using a 5/32-inch hex wrench.
+Insert four 1⁄4-inch × 3⁄4-inch shoulder bolts through the holes in the console mount and thread them into the holes in the back plate on the console.
+Using a 3⁄4-inch hex wrench, tighten the shoulder bolts completely.